douradofrazer/ai-engineer-cookbook/README.md

 ### What this means:

 - You can freely use, modify, and distribute the code under the Apache 2.0 License
-- You are granted patent rights from contributors
 - You must include a copy of the license and state significant changes
 - You can share and adapt the documentation for non-commercial purposes
 - You must give appropriate credit to the original author